How to Overcome Body Shaming

 Simply expecting someone to love their body, have high self-esteem, and be resilient in the face of discrimination and dominant beauty narratives can lead to even more shame.

-It might be that you take a body neutral stance and even if you don’t love everything about the way you look, focus on the fact that no part of your value or worth is determined by your body or appearance.
+You may take a body-neutral stance, and even if you don’t love everything about the way you look, focus on the fact that your body or appearance determines no part of your value or worth.

 Founded by Jameela Jamil, I Weigh is an inclusive space focused on breaking down stereotypes, eliminating body shame, and promoting self-esteem and wellness.